discoverygarden/islandora_job/README.md

 Accepting Remote Connections
 ----------------------------
-By default, Gearman will only accept connections from localhost.
-If you want to allow connections from other computers,  change the `--listen` argument to include your whitelisted ip in /etc/default/gearman-job-server.
+By the defaults defined in /etc/default/gearman-job-server, Gearman will only accept connections from localhost.
+If you want to allow connections from other computers,  change the `--listen` argument to include your whitelisted ip in the defaults file.